ebu/libadm/docs/tutorial.rst

 .. code-block:: cpp

     #include <adm/common_definitions.hpp>
-    #include <adm/utilities/copy.hpp>
     ...
-    auto commonDefDoc = adm::getCommonDefinitions(); // load common definitions
+    auto admDocument = adm::Document::create();
-    adm::deepCopyTo(commonDefDoc, admDocument);      // copy common definitions to our doc
+    addCommonDefinitionsTo(admDocument);    // add common definitions to our doc

-Using the function :cpp:func:`adm::deepCopyTo()` ensures, that all the references are preserved.
 Then we manually create our audioObject and the two audioTrackUIDs for the left and right channel.

 .. code-block:: cpp